Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Preliminaries: Optimal Coding Problem and its MDP Formulation

 Also, let \(\pi_t, \overline{\pi}_t \in \mathcal{P}(\mathcal{X})\) be defined as

 recalling that \(X_0 \sim \pi_0\).
 We have dropped the \(\gamma\) for notational simplicity, but it should be noted that \(\pi_t\) and \(\overline{\pi_t}\) are policy-dependent.
-In the literature, \(\pi_t\) is called the \emph{predictor} and \(\overline{\pi}_t\) is called the \emph{filter}.
+In the literature, \(\pi_t\) is called the \emph{predictor}, as it is the predictive probability of the next symbol $X_t$. \(\overline{\pi}_t\) is called the \emph{filter} due to its role in estimation and nonlinear filtering of partially observable systems \cite{van2007stochastic}.
 With a slight abuse of notation, we also let the source transition kernel \(T\) act as an operator on probability measures as follows:

 Then given \(\pi_0\), the above measures can be computed in a recursive manner as follows (see \cite[Proposition 3.2.5]{CappeHidden}).